Froelund/strapi-plugin-images/README.md

 ```
 *To keep a clean project, you'll need the `.gitignore` plugin template from strapi*

+## Configuration

+When plugin has been installed, you need to allow access to the `GET: images` endpoint.

+1. Navigate to Users & Permissions.
+2. Pick the role you would like to give permission.
+3. Scroll down to the section **Images**.
+4. Check the `get` endpoint, and press save.

 ## Usage

 When the plugin is installed, it will add a `resize_url` field to each attachment in the response.
 When the attachment is of a supported mime-type, the field will contain a url for the resizing endpoint.